AfaqAnwar/Monday/README.md

 Monday was a Machine Learning Chatbot deployed through a Django Web Application.

 ### More About Monday
-Monday currently communicates through a web application developed with Django, Jquery, and some simple Ajax requests.
+Monday communicates through a web application developed with Django, Jquery, and some simple Ajax requests.

 Monday also has a few features!